 Mark Fields is president and chief executive officer, Ford Motor Company, effective July 1, 2014.
-He was elected to the board of directors in 2014 and serves on the finance committee.
+He also is a member of the company’s board of directors.

-Prior to this, he was executive vice president, Ford Motor Company, and president, The Americas, a position to which he was named in 2005.
-He led development, manufacturing, marketing and sales of Ford and Lincoln vehicles in the United States, Canada, Mexico and South America, overseeing the transformation of the company’s North American operations and record profitability.
+Prior to this, Fields served as executive vice president, Ford Motor Company, and president, The Americas, a position to which he was named in October 2005.
+In this role, he led the development, manufacturing, marketing and sales of Ford and Lincoln vehicles in the United States, Canada, Mexico and South America, and was responsible for the transformation of the company’s North America operations and record profitability.

-Earlier in his career, Fields served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group and Ford brand vehicles manufactured and sold in Europe.
-Prior to that, he was chairman and chief executive officer, Premier Automotive Group.
+Fields also formerly served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group and for Ford brand vehicles manufactured and sold in European countries.
+Prior to that, Fields was chairman and chief executive officer, Premier Automotive Group.

-Fields joined Ford in 1989.
-From 2000 to 2002, he was president of Mazda Motor Company, leading the company through a period of significant transformation.
-He held a number of positions in both North America and South America, including managing director, Ford Argentina.
+Prior to this, he held a number of positions in both North America and South America, including managing director, Ford Argentina.

-Born in 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard.
+Born January 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard Graduate School of Business.